Course Coordinator:Vinathe Sharma-Brymer (vsharmabrymer@usc.edu.au) School:School of Law and Society

 Required? | Author | Year | Title | Edition | Publisher |

-On-line students are not required to attend campus.
-Students need a PC (https://usc.custhelp.com/app/answers/detail/a_id/1371) and access to the Internet to complete this course.
+Students need a PC and access to Internet to complete this course (https://usc.custhelp.com/app/answers/detail/a_id/1371).
+Class attendance and participation is a requirement.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.